-We pitched a few simple interactive playable ad ideas to Uber and they agreed to give it a shot, inturn I created Uber's first interactive mobile ad.
+I pitched a few simple interactive playable ad ideas to Uber and they agreed to give it a shot, inturn I created Uber's first interactive mobile ad.
 The result was the ad you see below.
 A simple endless-runner type game in which you are an Uber black car with the objective of collecting surge tokens, while dodging hazardous taxis.
 I conceptualized, coded, and created visual assets for the ads.

+The largest, and my primary client was Machine Zone.
 I worked with Machine Zone for a year to create a variety of different interactive playable mobile ads which drove millions of new downloads.
 I worked to create, edit code, and use existing assets and create new assets within each one of Machine Zone's games' particular style.
 Below are examples of Instructions, Gameplay, and CTA screens of a classic playable ad I created.